shoarai/WebTemplate/README.md

 # WebTemplate
-Template project for web application
+The template project for web application

 ### Usage
 To run tests: